retep998/winapi-rs/CONTRIBUTING.md

 * Convert macro constants to Rust constants.
 * The type of the constant should depend on where the constant is used.
 MSDN may help for this.
+* If the constant has an unsigned type, but the literal needs to be negative, perform a cast such as `-1i16 as u16`.
+Use the primitive integer types that correspond to the type of the constant.
+* If the constant is initialized to an expression involving a constant of a different type and a cast must be performed, do the cast using the primitive integer types.
+* If the constant is a pointer that is initialized to a negative literal, do `-1isize as LPFOO`.

 ```C
 #define CLSCTX_INPROC           (CLSCTX_INPROC_SERVER|CLSCTX_INPROC_HANDLER)